-CR provides a wide-range of services for individuals with intellectual disabilities (ID).
+CR provides a wide-range of supports for adults with intellectual disabilities (ID).
 CR’s ID services are available throughout Northern Virginia and in the Richmond area.
-We welcome the opportunity to work with you to find the right match between an individual’s needs and available services, whether those services are provided by CR or by way of reference to another qualified provider.
+We welcome the opportunity to work with you to find the right match between an individual’s needs and available supports, whether provided by CR or by way of reference to another qualified provider.

 Community Support Program (CSP)